Alpha course: Doctrine

 Alpha's teachings are intended to centre upon aspects of Christian faith on which all denominations are in general agreement.
 Nicky Gumbel says (quoting the current Apostolic Preacher Raniero Cantalamessa), "What unites us is infinitely greater than what divides us."

-Roman Catholic and Eastern Orthodox distinctives, such as those concerning the Virgin Mary and certain sacramental teachings are absent, as are Baptist teachings on baptism.
-Instead, individual churches are encouraged to provide follow-up courses of their own.
+Distinctive Roman Catholic and Eastern Orthodox tenets, such as those concerning the Virgin Mary and certain sacramental teachings, are absent, as are Baptist teachings on baptism.

 The New International Version of the Bible is quoted in the course materials.
-St Paul's reference to scripture being "God breathed" (2 Timothy 3:16) is referred to, although whether this view of scripture implies strict inerrancy is not made clear.

-Within evangelical Protestantism the most controversial element of Alpha is what is considered to be its charismatic slant.
 Three of the fifteen sessions are given to the person and work of the Holy Spirit and cover the infilling of the Spirit; speaking in tongues and healing via prayer.
 Conversion stories in the book of Acts (see 2:1ff, 9:17-19, 10:44-46, 19:1-6) are seen as normative.

-Influenced by
+Influences

-Possibly Alpha's greatest influence came from the ministry of John Wimber, who visited Holy Trinity Brompton a number of times during the 1980s and 1990s.
-Nicky Gumbel's approach can also be linked to the ministry of E. J. H. Nash, an influential Anglican cleric who set out to evangelise "top boys at top schools" and who organised summer camps at Iwerne Minster in Dorset.
+Alpha's greatest influence came from the ministry of John Wimber, who visited Holy Trinity Brompton a number of times during the 1980s and 1990s.
+Nicky Gumbel's approach is linked to the Iwerne camps ministry of E. J. H. Nash, an influential Anglican cleric who set out to evangelise "top boys at top schools" and who organised summer camps at Iwerne Minster in Dorset.
 David Fletcher, who took responsibility for the camps after Nash, described Alpha as: "basically the Iwerne camp talk scheme with charismatic stuff added on."
 Rob Warner addresses both, when he says: "Alpha can ... be summed up as [Nash] camp rationalistic conservatism combined with Wimberist charismatic expressivism ... this is a highly unusual, even paradoxical hybrid."

 Usage

 Although originating from the evangelical Anglican tradition, Alpha is now used in various denominations around the world.
 Its supporters include many Catholic cardinals, Anglican archbishops and bishops, and leading figures of all denominations.
-Archbishop of Canterbury George Carey described the courses as "superb."Rowan Williams was an enthusiastic supporter when he was Bishop of Monmouth and Archbishop of Wales and continued his support as Archbishop of Canterbury, opening an Alpha conference and accepting an invitation to speak at an Alpha supper in London in 2004.
+Former Archbishop of Canterbury, George Carey described the courses as "superb."
+Rowan Williams was an enthusiastic supporter when he was Bishop of Monmouth and Archbishop of Wales, and he continued his support as Archbishop of Canterbury, opening an Alpha conference and accepting an invitation to speak at an Alpha supper in London in 2004.
 He has described it as "a very special tool" and "a unique mixture of Christian content and Christian style".
 Father Raniero Cantalamessa, a monk of the Order of Friars Minor Capuchin and Preacher to the Papal Household for Pope Benedict XVI wrote a document praising Alpha in June 2005.